eligabilon/wildfly-jms-demo/README.md

-After running the demo and verifying that it works properly, you should undeploy it so that it will no longer produce console messages, and so that you won't see errors logged as we reconfigure for the next steps
+After running the demo and verifying that it works properly, you should undeploy it so that it will no longer produce console messages, and so that you won't see errors logged as we reconfigure for the next steps.

 ```
 mvn wildfly:undeploy